The abandoned palaces of Europe will take your breath away

 Kirby Hall, Northamptonshire, UK

-Though its origins date back to the 16th century, the house was expanded and improved right up until it was abandoned.
+Though its origins date back to between 1570-1575, the house was expanded and improved right up until it was abandoned.

 Kirby Hall, Northamptonshire, UK

-Although the house has never resumed its former life as a grand stately home, it has at least found fame as a filming location for Mansfield Park and A Christmas Carol.
+Although the house has never resumed its former life as a grand stately home, it has at least found fame as a filming location in 1999 movie adaptations of Jane Austin's Mansfield Park and Charles Dickens' A Christmas Carol.

 Sammezzano Castle, Tuscany, Italy